BryantVanOrden/Java_Script_ML-/README.md

 I used Visual studio Code and JavaScript and HTML.
 I used Xampp to host the local server to host the website.

 # Useful Websites
-This website is also a helpful resource to anyone wanting to learn python:
+This website is also a helpful resource to anyone wanting to learn javascript:

 W3Schools